What is a competitive environment?

 Strengths and weaknesses are internal factors, whereas opportunities and threats come from the external environment.
 Competitive analysis using SWOT will help you make the most of your company’s strengths, minimize its weaknesses, and take advantage of opportunities while being aware of potential threats.

-SWOT is an acronym that stands for Strengths, Weaknesses, Opportunities, and Threats.
-It’s a framework that you can use to analyze your company’s internal and external environment.
+SWOT stands for Strengths, Weaknesses, Opportunities, and Threats.
+It’s a framework for analyzing your company’s internal and external environment.

 The internal environment is the environment that is within your control, such as your employees, your products, and your financial resources.